protosens/monorepo.cljc/module/git/API.md

 Quick Git-related utilities.

-   Work both in Babashka and on the JVM.

    The purpose is not to provide an exhaustive Git API.
 Rather, a collection of one-liners (or almost) for carrying common operations, especially in the context of scripting.